B.S., CPDT-KSA, Certified IAABC member, Certified Fear Free-Professional , is the Training

 from the University of Georgia College of Veterinary

-Medicine.
-She has been a veterinary hospital
+Mindy had been a veterinary hospital

-administrator for over twenty years, and in
+administrator for over thirty years,

-that capacity has been instrumental in starting
+and in that capacity had been instrumental

-programs in pet therapy, puppy
+in starting programs in pet therapy, puppy

 kindergarten, and obedience and behavior.
-She holds a CD

-obedience title on her
+Mindy attained a CD obedience title on her

-in agility with her border collie, Decker and
+and enjoying her border collie, Decker and

 her Aussie mix Runi.
-Her youngest border collie,
+Her border collie,

-Zander, has been developing Rally skills,and
+Zander,(pictured) has been developing Rally

 additionally learning sheep herding with husband,